piersfinlayson/pet-ieee-loader/README.md

 ## 🔧Installation

 Pre-built Loader binaries are available on the [github releases](https://github.com/piersfinlayson/pet-ieee-loader/releases) page.
 This allows you to skip the build process below.
+The release contains the following files:
+- `7c00-loader.prg` - The PET program in PRG format, which will load to $7C00
+- `loader.d64` - A D64 disk image containing the $7C00 loader program
+- `9000-loader-rom.bin` - A 4KB ROM image, with the loader program located at $9000
+- `9000-loader-rom-1mbit.bin` - A 1MBit ROM image (with the $9000 loader repeated 32 times), with the loader program located at $9000
+- `test.bin` - A sample machine language program which can be loaded to any RAM location and executed there

 To build the sender program you will need Rust installed - full instructions in [💻Sender](#sender).